annexare/toURI/README.md

 # String.toURI() for JavaScript

 Transliteration for JavaScript &amp; Node.js, basically used for URI generation.
-As small and simple as possible.
+As small and simple as possible, but has a basic language detection because of Russian/Ukrainian transliteration of "и" character.

 ## Usage